The family who broke records and changed laws

 During the highs and lows the McFadden family had expanded.
 Hannah was adopted from Albania and Ruthie joined the family too.

-Hannah, who has an above-knee amputation due a bone deformity in her left leg, also took to wheelchair racing and won a place on Team USA alongside her sister.
+Hannah, who has an above-knee amputation due to a bone deformity in her left leg, also took to wheelchair racing and won a place on Team USA alongside her sister.

 The McFaddens became the first ever siblings to compete at the same Paralmypic Games when they raced at London 2012.